 2 tablespoons olives, cracked green or kalamata (pitted, finely chopped)

-1 basket cherry tomatoes (washed, quartered)
+1 basket cherry tomatoes (washed, quartered)1/4 cup capers (chopped)

-1 carrot (washed, peeled, trimmed, cut into slabs 4"x1/4")
+1 ear of corn (husks and silks removed, washed)1 carrot (washed, peeled, trimmed, cut into slabs 4"x1/4")

 2 garlic cloves (washed, trimmed)